Unit 1 - Practice Quiz

 simile Medium

-A. Peace and tranquility.
+A. Comfort and warmth.

 B. Sleepiness and fatigue.

-C. Suspense and oppression.
+C. Peace and tranquility.

-D. Comfort and warmth.
+D. Suspense and oppression.

 41 In T.S.
 Eliot's "The Love Song of J. Alfred Prufrock," the line "I should have been a pair of ragged claws / Scuttling across the floors of silent seas" represents a complex form of metaphor.
 Which of the following best analyzes its specific function?